c-wenlong/tp/docs/UserGuide.md

 ---
 **_Greetings Teaching Assistants (TAs)!_**

-We are a team of 5 TAs from the National University of Singapore majoring in Computer Science.
+We are a team of 5 ex-TAs from the National University of Singapore majoring in Computer Science.
 We have taught classes and managed students and understand that administration can a burden.
-Perhaps you might feel that the current student management systems are
+Perhaps you feel that the current student management systems are
 * Tedious?
 * Non-centralized?
 * Overly complicated?